HeartBeat—July 2025

 Sundays at 9:00 am • In-person in the Boardroom

-Please join us for these inspiring films and lively discussions.
-All are welcome.
+During the month of July, Stan Baptista will continue his very informative presentation on land acknowledgments.
+Join members of the Adult Forum for this stimulating discussion on Sunday mornings in person in the Boardroom.
 If you are coming for worship, just get your coffee and head to the Boardroom at 9:00 to join the others who are there.

 Leadership Roundtable